airbytehq/airbyte/docs/connector-development/config-based/pagination.md

 # Pagination

-Given a page size and a pagination strategy, the `LimitPaginator` will point to pages of results for as long as its strategy returns a `next_page_token`.
+Given a page size and a pagination strategy, the `DefaultPaginator` will point to pages of results for as long as its strategy returns a `next_page_token`.

 Iterating over pages of result is different from iterating over stream slices.
 Stream slices have semantic value, for instance, a Datetime stream slice defines data for a specific date range.
 Two stream slices will have data for different date ranges.